ualib/agda-algebras/glossary.rst

      We say that 𝔄 is **jointly locally tractable** if, for every natural number, m, there is a polynomial-time algorithm 𝖠ₘ that solves CSP(𝔄,m).

    constraint satisfaction problem
-     𝐿et 𝔄 be a collection of (finite) algebras of the same signature.
+     Let 𝔄 be a collection of (finite) algebras of the same signature.
 Define the **constraint satisfaction problem** CSP(𝔄) to be the following decision problem:

        An n-variable **instance** of CSP(𝔄) is a quadruple (𝒱, 𝒜, 𝒮, ℛ) consisting of